Butter is a dairy product created by churning milk, a procedure that separates buttermilk from solid fats.

 The following are many of the most frequent concerns:

-The association between saturated fats and heart disease has been a highly contentious issue in recent years, and we often hear that mostly its heart disease that becomes the cause of death.
+The association between saturated fats and heart disease has been a highly contentious issue in recent years, and we often hear that mostly its heart disease becomes the cause of death.

 Do you know why? because consuming large amounts of saturated fats raises the quantity of LDL, or bad cholesterol, in the bloodstream.
 A high level of LDL is associated with an increased risk of heart disease.